Do you want to start an auto repair shop business?

-The last thing to do before launching your business is to create a detailed financial plan.
+The last thing to do before launching your auto repair shop business plan is to create a detailed financial plan.
 Your financial plan should describe the expenses, net worth of your startup, projected loss and profits, and balance sheets for at least three years.

 8.1 Important Assumptions

 |Average Per-Unit Revenue||$237.00|